DJchafie/IINS-Templates/Access-switch.md

 # Access Security :
 In this lab we are going to configure a router on stick . where the router will be a DHCP server and the switch is an access switch that contains two vlans .
-The main cause for this lab is to profesionally configure all security features using security best practices .

 ## Router basic configuration :
 ### The creation of DHCP server for each vlan :